MileHacker Logo

 Exploring Mauá's Outdoors

 Mauá has opportunities for light outdoor activities within its municipal parks.
-More challenging and varied adventures can be found in the surrounding region.
+More challenging and diverse adventures are located in the surrounding region.

 Hiking and Trekking Routes